 - underinflated tire(s) on any wheel(s)

+- uneven vehicle loading

 - high crown in center of road

 - high crosswinds

-- wheels out of alignment
+- · wheels out of alignment

-- loose or worn components in steering linkage
+- loose or worn suspension components

-Speed sensitive steering
+Speed sensitive steering (except police vehicles)

 The steering in your vehicle is speed sensitive.
 At high speeds, steering assist will decrease to improve steering feel.
 At lower speeds, maneuverability will be increased.